sriRacha21/Rutgers-kun/README.md

+# DEPRECATED
+This bot is deprecated.
+Please use the complete rewrite listed [here](https://github.com/sriRacha21/Rutgers-kun3).

 # Rutgers Esports Discord Bot
 This is the Bitbucket/Github Repository for the Rutgers Esports Discord Bot, whose rewrite is done!